ShinSiangChoong/hypothesis_testing/README.md

 Statistical Hypothesis Testing
 ==============================
-Python codes templates for various Statistical Hypothesis Testing.
+Python codes templates for various Hypothesis Testings.
 This repo includes various parametric and non-parametric statistical tests.
 The very high level theoretical assumptions and rationale of the tests are stated inconsistently in the notebooks.

 Parametric tests:
 1. *t*-test